Elena Cornaro Piscopia: Career

 In 1669 she translated the Colloquy of Christ by Carthusian monk Lanspergius from Spanish into Italian.
 (Note: Lanspergius' Latin original had been translated into Spanish by Andreu Capella, the Bishop of Urgell.)
 The translation was dedicated to Gian Paolo Oliva, her close friend and confessor.
 The volume was issued in five editions in the Republic from 1669 to 1672.
 She was invited to be a part of many scholarly societies when her fame spread and in 1670 she became president of the Venetian society Accademia dei Pacifici.

 Thompson Memorial Library's window depicting Cornaro's conferral.

 On the recommendation of Carlo Rinaldini, her tutor in philosophy, Felice Rotondi petitioned the University of Padua to grant Cornaro the laurea (Note: At the time the laurea was the only degree awarded by Italian universities.) in theology.
 When Cardinal Gregorio Barbarigo, the bishop of Padua, learned that she was pursuing a degree in theology, he refused on the grounds that she was a woman.
 However he did allow her to study for a degree in philosophy and after a course of study she received the laurea in Philosophy.
 The degree was conferred on 25 June 1678 in Padua Cathedral in the presence of the university authorities, the professors of all the faculties, the students and most of the Venetian Senators, together with many guests from the Universities of Bologna, Perugia, Rome and Naples.
-Lady Elena spoke for an hour in Classical Latin, explaining difficult passages selected at random from the works of Aristotle: one from the Posterior Analytics and the other from the Physics.
+Elena spoke for an hour in Classical Latin, explaining difficult passages selected at random from the works of Aristotle: one from the Posterior Analytics and the other from the Physics.
 She was listened to with great attention and when she had finished she received plaudits as Professor Rinaldini proceeded to award her the insignia of the laurea: a book of philosophy, a laurel wreath on her head, a ring on her finger and over her shoulders an ermine mozzetta.
-She was proclaimed Magistra et Doctrix Philosophiae [teacher and doctor of philosophy], thus becoming one of the first women to receive an academic degree from a university, (Note: Constance Calenda may have received a medical degree from the University of Naples.
+She was proclaimed Magistra et Doctrix Philosophiae [teacher and doctor of philosophy], thus becoming one of the first women to receive an academic degree from a university (Note: Constance Calenda may have received a medical degree from the University of Naples.
 Juliana Morell "defended theses" in 1606 or 1607, although claims that she received a doctorate in canon law in 1608 have been discredited.
 The putative 13th-century instance of Bittizia Gozzadini at the University of Bologna is discounted by Holt N. Parker.).

 The last seven years of her life were devoted to study and charity.
 She died in Padua in 1684 of tuberculosis and was buried in the church of Santa Giustina.